mpirotaiswilton-IW/Info-Fetcher-Microservice/README.md

 ## Kong API Gateway

 While we can access the microservice through the local host on port 8080, we want to access our API through the Kong API Gateway too.
 Fortunately, the `service-init` container has already populated the service and routes to access our microservice with the Kong Gateway.

+Using a web browser of choice, head to <http://localhost:8002/default/services>.
+You should see a list of services under the `default` workspace and a service called `PeoplePerson-Get`.
+If you click on that item of the list then select the `Routes` tab, you should see a list of routes connected to the service and a route called `PeoplePerson-GetRoute`.

 ## Testing the Microservice